-The provisions correspond to the amalgamation of (the highest common factors in) section 25 (2) Advertising Order and Art.
-10.06 EFPIA HCP Code.
+The provisions correspond to the amalgamation of (the highest common factors in) section 25 (2) Advertising Order and section 10.06 EFPIA HCP Code.

 The essence is an assessment of the extent and level of hospitality with respect to the professional event.
 "Reasonable" level is taken to mean a general standard level that is not luxurious or in any other way extravagant.
 It is not possible to provide an unambiguous definition of "reasonable level."
 An assessment depends on a specific consideration which would include the geographic location of the event and local pricing.
 Choosing the most expensive restaurants and/or choosing the most expensive menus and wines would not be in accordance with the rules.
-With respect to choice of overnight accommodation, the general remarks made in the Board of Appeal's ruling of 21 September 2011 on the choice of venue for professional events (see (9)) would also apply, cf. AN-2012-2202.
-Whether a hotel's standards appear extravagant and/or luxurious would depend on an overall view of how the hotel generally appears in publicly available information and whether it is generally regarded as luxurious, cf. AN-2012-2202 and AN-2012-2203.
-The same assessment applies in general to hospitality, including restaurants.
-If an event last less than six hours, it should normally be able to plan it without requiring a hotel stay.
-It is also basically a requirement that for a pharmaceutical company to pay hotel expenses there should be professional activities of a professional medical/pharmacy nature on both the day before and after the overnight stay.
-For overseas travel, the Committee does accept arrival up to 24 hours before the start of the professional meeting.